go-noisetls/noise_socket_spec/noise_socket.md

 ================

-Noise Socket is a secure transport layer protocol that is much simplier than TLS, easier to implement and does not require certificates.
-Only raw public keys can be used to establish secure connection.
+Noise Socket is a secure transport layer protocol that is much simplier than TLS, easier to implement.
+The communicating parties are identified by raw public keys, with the option to provide certificates during the initial handshake

 It is useful in IoT, as TLS replacement in microservice architecture, messaging and other cases where TLS looks overcomplicated.